-This is the fifth installment in a 12-part series highlighting the environmental policy impacts of the Nicholas Institute for Environmental Policy Solutions over its first decade.
+This is the fifth installment in a 12-part series highlighting the environmental policy impacts of the Nicholas Institute for Energy, Environment & Sustainability over its first decade.

 Turning on a faucet for a fresh, clean glass of water is something many in the United States wouldn’t think about twice.
 But for one in three people on the planet, access to a glass of water can be a full day’s work.
 What’s more, there is no guarantee that glass of water will be safe to drink.